 There are 26 racecourses in Ireland, each of which offers something different.

-23 of these are in Southern Ireland, with the remaining three found in Northern Ireland.
+23 of these are in Southern Ireland and 3 racecourses in Northern Ireland.

-If you are planning a visit which Irish racecourses is best for you to visit will depend on a range of factors.
+If you are planning a visit and wondering which of the 26 Irish racecourses is best for you to visit will depend on a range of factors.
 These include:

 Here are the racecourses closest to Dublin:

-- Punchestown (24 miles from the city centre)
+Punchestown (24 miles from the city centre in co Kildare)

-- Curragh (33 miles from the city centre)
+Curragh (33 miles from the city centre in co Kildare)

 Northern Ireland Racecourses

 There are two main racing tracks in Northern Ireland – Downpatrick and Down Royal.

 These Northern Ireland racecourses boast state of the art facilities and some of the most important equestrian events in Irish horse racing.

 However, these two racecourses are also complemented by Farmacaffley and the Dundalk Stadium.
 Placing the latter here may stir up a little controversy, as it is geographically located on the Irish border.
 Technically, however, Dundalk is considered among the category of Northern Irish racecourses.